 Mega Millions after taxes: How much the winner could actually take home in Texas

-Friday night's Mega Millions jackpot has increased to an estimated $940 million dollars, according to the Texas Lottery.
-That's the sixth largest jackpot in U.S. history.
+DALLAS - Friday night's Mega Millions jackpot has increased to an estimated $1.35 billion dollars, according to the Texas Lottery.
+That's the second-largest jackpot in U.S. history.

 If you beat the odds and match all six numbers, it doesn't mean all of that money will go right into your bank account.